oxc-project/javascript-parser-in-rust/docs/typescript.md

 It is a syntax error if this is `tsx` (Unterminated JSX), but it is correct "VariableDeclaration" with `TSTypeAssertion`.

-## Peek for more tokens (Lookahead)
+## Lookahead

-In certain places, the parser need to peek more than one token to determine the correct grammar.
+In certain places, the parser need to lookahead and peek more than one token to determine the correct grammar.

+### TSIndexSignature

-For example to parse TSIndexSignature, considier the following two cases:
+For example, to parse `TSIndexSignature`, consider the following two cases:

 ```typescript
 type A = { readonly [a: number]: string }